alialib/alia/docs/the-context.md

     init_alia_demos(['custom-context']);
 </script>

-!> Contexts are in the midst of change!
-The basic concepts are still the same, but the example here is incomplete.
-Beware!

 Almost every function in alia takes a context as its first parameter.
 The context is how application code accesses the utilities provided by alia: the data graph, event dispatch info, etc.